Sullivan, J. (2021) China and Afghanistan after US withdrawal. In Todd Landman (ed) Afghanistan: Prospects and Challenges.

 Sullivan, J. (2017) China Scholars and Twitter.
 The China Quarterly 229.

 Sullivan, J. and Smyth, J. (2016) Taiwan’s 2016 presidential and legislative elections.
-Journal of the British Association of Chinese Studies, Vol 6 (Dec).
+British Journal of Chinese Studies, Vol 6.

 Rawnsley, M. T. and Sullivan, J. (2016) Il sistema dei media a Taiwan.
 Orizzonte Cina 7(1).

 Rich, T. and Sullivan, J. (2016) Elections and the Electoral System.
 In Handbook of Modern Taiwan Politics and Society.
 Gunter Schubert ed.
 London: Routledge.

 Sullivan, J. and Chen, J. (2015) Ethnicities in Sinophone Cyberspace.
 Asian Ethnicity 16(3).

 Sullivan, J. (2015) Taiwanese Democracy.
 In Oxford Bibliographies in Chinese Studies.
 Tim Wright ed.
 New York: Oxford University Press.

 Sullivan, J. (2014) China scholars and the media.
 The China Quarterly 220: 1111-1122.

 Sullivan, J. (2014) Technology, creativity and the media in engineering China’s future.
 New Media & Society 16(3): 527-33.

 Sullivan, J. (2014) Democracy in the age of negativity, abundance and hybridity.
 Taiwan Journal of Democracy 10(2): 165-82.